iCliniq Logo

 Hello doctor,

-I am suffering from severe acne and blemishes along with small acne pores all over my face and am not taking any type of medicine.
+I am suffering from severe acne and blemishes along with small acne pores all over my face, and I am not taking any type of medicine.
 I am 25 years old and my height is 5.4 inches, and weigh 191 pounds.
 I have been suffering from PCOD and PCOS after pregnancy.
 Kindly suggest.

 Hello,